efarraro/krumit/_abilities/Sharpen.md

 ---

 EN_name: "Sharpen"
-EN_description: "Increase the base damage of all weapons on the board by 2.
+EN_description: "Increase the 🔸 of all melee weapons on the board by 2.
 Exhaust"
 EN_flavor: "A blunt blade is like a blunt mind – not very good at crossword puzzles."
 tile_id: Sharpen
 cost: 1